Frequently Asked Questions about the MBA

 Q: I don't have a business undergraduate degree, does that matter?

 A: Many of our students do not have undergraduate degrees in business, but they all have relevant work experience.
-Students who were non-business majors may not be able to waive core courses, while those with business degrees may be able to waive some courses.
+Those with business degrees are more likely to quailify for waiver of some courses.

 Q: I've been out of school 15 years.
 Will I feel out of place taking classes after all that time?